padmasharma/padmasharma.github.io/index.md

 I am an Economist at the Federal Reserve Bank of Kansas City.
 As an economist in the Research Department, I provide policy support by examining salient developments and risks in banking and financial markets.
 My research interests span the union of two fields - Econometrics and Financial Economics.

 My <a href="https://drive.google.com/file/d/15fEPvMO6Q-85TENKHmICg60m-BT_CtEV/view?usp=sharing" target="_blank">recent working paper</a> with Blake Marsh examines the effects of the PPP on bank balance sheets and profitability.
-We show through counterfactual analysis that a credit crunch would have ensued in the absence of the program.
+We show, through counterfactual analysis, that a credit crunch would have ensued in the absence of the program.

-In <a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">other recent research</a>, I have developed a new Bayesian estimation method for latent class models to evaluate the performance of the FDIC and the FSLIC during the simultaneous crises in the banking and the Savings and Loans industries during the eighties.
+In <a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">other recent research</a>, I have developed a new Bayesian estimation method for latent class models to evaluate the performance of the FDIC and the FSLIC during the simultaneous crises in the banking and the Savings and Loans industries during the Eighties.
 I show that the FDIC's decisions were consistent with, and the FSLIC deviated from optimal resolution rules from theoretical studies.

 I completed my PhD in Economics from the University of California at Irvine in June 2019.